 “In the End”, following previously released singles called “Spotlight” and “The Crown,” describes a journey around the world in pursuit of a love long lost, serving as a metaphor for the lost opportunities that we all try to chase down in life.
 The artwork depicts a desert scene to emphasize how far the journey can take you.

+The band has spent the last year working tirelessly to songwrite and tour.
 Bencoolen has recently played up and down the East Coast from Savannah, Georgia up to New York City.
 They have supported tours for Marcus King, Spafford, Mungion, Atlas Road Crew, Mondo Cozmo, and Big Something.
 The highlights of recent efforts have included slots at Firefly Music Festival in 2017 and at Musikfest in 2018.